trace-martin/Graphics-Generator-SVG/README.md

   ## Description:

-  This application uses inquier prompts to generate a logo.svg file.<br>
+  This application uses inquirer prompts to generate a logo.svg file.<br>
   The user will be prompted with 4 questions:<br>
   * <span style="color:red;">First </span>- what would like your SVG TEXT to be?
   * <span style="color:red;">Second </span>- color for your TEXT